-Factory output growth contracted 0.8 percent in April 2016 weighed down by 3.1 percent contraction in manufacturing sector, said government data released Friday.
+Factory/industrial output growth contracted 0.8 percent in April 2016 weighed down by 3.1 percent contraction in manufacturing sector, said government data by the Central Statistics Office (CSO) of the Ministry of Statistics and Programme Implementation.
 In April 2015, industrial output had grown 3 percent on account of a 3.9 percent growth in the manufacturing sector.

 For the full year of 2015-16, index of industrial production (IIP) grew at 2.4 percent compared to 2.8 percent growth witnessed in 2014-15.
 Manufacturing growth for the entire year was 2 percent as against 2.3 percent the previous year.